-Food producers have a wide range of concerns about the food products travelling along the production line.
+Food producers have a wide range of concerns about food products traveling along the production line.
 They want their food to be fresh and delicious, but also sanitary and safe to eat.
-Quality control issues are not only a public food safety issue, but are also costly to dispose of contaminated food and shut down the production line to fix the issue.
+Quality control issues are not only a public food safety issue but are also costly to dispose of contaminated food and shut down the production line to fix the issue.
 Keeping every aspect of a food production line clean and sanitary can be a challenge, but using the right equipment for the job can help make that challenge easier to manage.

 The biggest bottleneck in the food production process when it comes to sterilization and cleanliness is anytime food is being transported from one area to another simply because the food is moving across different surfaces and environments.
 This movement increases the risk of coming in contact with a source of contamination or creating a quality control issue.